Anuj Sharma (actor)

-Ramanuj Sharma, popularly known as Anuj Sharma, is an Indian film, stage and television personality in Chhattisgarhi cinema He is known for his talents in directing, acting, singing and stage shows.
-He was honoured by the Government of India, in 2014, by having bestowed upon him the Padma Shri, the fourth highest civilian award, for his services to the field of arts.
-Ramanuj Sharma is the first film personality from Chhattisgarh to receive the Padma Shri award.
+Ramanuj Sharma (born 15 May 1976), popularly known as Anuj Sharma, is an Indian politician and film, stage and television personality in Chhattisgarhi cinema He was awarded Padma Shri, the fourth highest civilian award, by the Government of India in 2014, for his services in the field of arts.
+He is the first film personality from Chhattisgarh to receive the Padma Shri award.

+He is also an MLA from Dharsiwa Assembly constituency representing Bharatiya Janata Party.